 Senator Bill Dotzler was elected in 2014 to his fourth term in the Iowa Senate, after serving three terms in the Iowa House.
 He represents Waterloo, Evansdale, Elk Run Heights, Raymond, Washburn and Gilbertville in southeast Black Hawk County.

-Senator Dotzler is an Assistant Majority Leader and chair of the Economic Development Budget Subcommittee.
+Senator Dotzler is an Assistant Leader and ranking member on the Economic Development Budget.
 He also serves on the Appropriations, Labor & Business Relations, and Ways & Means committees.

 In addition to his legislative work, Senator Dotzler served on the Board at the Iowa Institute for Public Leadership and as a member of the 21st Century Workforce Council and the Governor’s Housing Task Force.
 He currently serves on the Iowa Workforce Development Board, the Innovation Council, the Small Business Development Council, UNI’s Institute for Decision Making Advisory Council and the Governor’s Future Ready Iowa Task Force.

 Dotzler has served his community as chair of the Board of Directors for the Waterloo Nursing Association, president of the Friends of Hartman Reserve Nature Center, and charter president of Cedar Trails Partnership.
 He was also on the initial Board of Directors of Black Hawk Leadership.

 Senator Dotzler was in the United States Army Security Agency, Military Intelligence from 1969-72.
 Before receiving an Honorable Discharge, he was an Honor Graduate in Special Identification Techniques Operator School in Fort Devens, Massachusetts.
 He received Top Secret Cryptographic Security Clearance and did his Tour of Duty in Berlin, Germany, from 1970-72.